Common Very common in people older than 30 who have been exposed to sun

 If self-treatment does not improve your situation or causes skin irritation and darkening, you should seek help from a dermatologist.

-There is no treatment for melasma.
-Meticulous use of sunscreen, topical retinoids, azelaic acid, bleaching cream, or a pigment laser under dermatologist supervision can help reduce pigmentation.
-It may be take a few months of treatment to see improvement.
+There are various methods to reduce the symptoms.
+Meticulous use of high SPF sunscreen, topical retinoids, azelaic acid, bleaching cream, or a pigment laser under dermatologist supervision can help reduce pigmentation.
+It may take a few months of treatment to see improvement.

 Anonymous, fast and secure!